millicast/streaming-sdk-react-native-getting-started/README.md

 Following the guide above, you should already have your emulator up and running.

-From Android Studio, welcome page:
+From the Android Studio welcome page:
-1. Select `More actions`.
+1. Select the `More actions` drop-down menu.
 2. Select `Virtual Device Manager`.

 As shown in the image below: